dosisod/refurb/README.md

 To change the default format use `--format XYZ` on the command line, or `format = "XYZ"` in the config file.

+## Changing Sort Order

+By default errors are sorted by filename, then by error code.
+To change this, use the `--sort XYZ` flag on the command line, or `sort_by = "XYZ"` in the config file, where `XYZ` is one of the following sort modes:

+* `filename`: Sort files in alphabetical order (the default)
+* `error`: Sort by error first, then by filename

 ## Overriding Mypy Flags

 This is typically used for development purposes, but can also be used to better fine-tune Mypy from